-Additionally, the bill requires the Department of Job and Family Services (ODJFS) to work with BCII to develop procedures and formats necessary to produce these notices in a format that is acceptable to JFS.
-JFS is also authorized to adopt rules in accordance with R.C.
+The bill authorizes the Department of Job and Family Services (ODJFS) to work with BCII to develop procedures and formats necessary to produce the notifications described above in a format that is acceptable for use by ODJFS.
+ODJFS is also authorized to adopt rules in accordance with R.C.
 111.15, as if they were internal management rules, necessary for these collaborations.
-JFS also is authorized to adopt rules that are necessary for utilizing the information received from the Database pursuant to the Administrative Procedure Act (rules adopted under this authority are in addition to the mandatory rules each participating entity that is a state agency must adopt, as described below in "Rule-making duties").
-(R.C.
-5101.32.)
+ODJFS is further authorized to adopt rules that are necessary for utilizing the information received from the Database pursuant to the Administrative Procedure Act, with a final effective date not later than December 31, 2008 (R.C.
+5101.32).